ivandavidov/learn-bosh2/README.md

 ## Prerequisites

 * Linux OS - all scripts are designed to run on Linux.
 The scripts have been tested on [Linux Minut](http://linuxmint.com) but they should work fine on pretty much all major Linux distributions.
+* Sudo - in order to create routing rule between your network and the nWeb release network via the BOSH director.
 * [VirtualBox](https://virtualbox.org) - you need at least version 5.0.
 * [BOSH CLI v2](https://bosh.io/docs/cli-v2.html#install) - the CLI should be accessible via ``bosh``.
 * Git - for obvious reasons.

 ## Tutorial

-Long story short - run the ``all.sh`` script and follow the instructions.
+Long story short - run the ``all.sh`` script, sit down and observe the output.
 Also, take a look at the script and read the comments.
 They are quite descriptive.

-* TODO - add more explanations...
+You won't learn anything if you just run the script - you actually need to go through the script, examine the commands and experiment.

+At some point you may want to save your work.
+The bosh-lite VM runs in headless mode and by default you don't get UI.
+You can manually run ``virtualbox`` and then choose Machine => Close => Save State.
+Then you can run the VM by choosing Machine => Start => Headless Start.

+## Other resources

+Perhaps you'd like to take a look at Maria Shaldibina's [BOSH guide](http://mariash.github.io/learn-bosh/).
+Her tutorial is focused around [learn-bosh-release](https://github.com/mariash/learn-bosh-release).